mprocter12/ECE434-Embedded-Linux/hw07/README.md

 ## Project
 Here is our project wiki: https://elinux.org/ECE434_Smart_Mirror It will be updated more once we get moving along in our project.
 We are currently sourcing out the monitor and one-way glass to use.

+## Prof. Yoder's comments

+Grade:  10/10

+I fixed your project page so it would sort with the others.
+(Grade: 9/10)